inaka/elvis_core/doc_rules/elvis_style/behaviour_spelling.md

 ## Correct code

-Depending on your choice the correct code can be
+Depending on your choice, the correct code may be:

 ```erlang
 -behaviour(_). % the default "correct"